 The laws of New Zealand set out rules for how court cases must run.
 Judges control court proceedings and are responsible for ensuring criminal trials are fair.
 It is a fundamental principle of our system that judges operate completely independently.
 Court proceedings must take place without interference from politicians or government officials.

-Before trial
+Before Trial

-- The procedure for criminal cases is set out in the Criminal Procedure Act 2011 (the Act). - Under the Act, serious crimes such as murder are category 4 offences and must follow a particular process.
-This means that, after the defendant's first appearance in the District Court, the case goes to the High Court. - A jury trial will take place if the defendant pleads not guilty.
-A defendant can plead guilty, or change their plea to guilty, at any time before or during the trial (but before the verdict by the jury). - The trial date may be set at the first appearance in the High Court.
-The timing of the trial date depends on the issues involved in the trial. - Normally there are a number of standard appearances in the High Court before the trial.
-These events are known as 'second appearance', case review hearing, and trial callover. - There may be applications heard before the trial to make sure that the case is ready to proceed.
-Some pre-trial decisions can be appealed to the Court of Appeal. - Issues of fitness to plead and whether a defence of insanity is available may also be determined prior to trial.
+The procedure for criminal cases is set out in the Criminal Procedure Act 2011 (the Act).
+Under the Act, serious crimes such as murder are category 4 offences and must follow a particular process.
+This means that, after the defendant's first appearance in the District Court, the case goes to the High Court.

+A jury trial will take place if the defendant pleads not guilty.
+A defendant can plead guilty, or change their plea to guilty, at any time before or during the trial (but before the verdict by the jury).

+The trial date may be set at the first appearance in the High Court.
+The timing of the trial date depends on the issues involved in the trial.

+Normally there are a number of standard appearances in the High Court before the trial.
+These events are known as 'second appearance', 'case review hearing', and 'trial call-over'.

+There may be applications heard before the trial to make sure that the case is ready to proceed.
+Some pretrial decisions can be appealed to the Court of Appeal.

+Issues of fitness to plead and whether a defence of insanity is available may also be determined prior to trial.

-The trial
+The Trial

-- Under New Zealand law, in almost all circumstances, murder charges have a jury trial. - All defendants have the right to represent themselves in court. - The Court must be satisfied that the defendant understands their right to a lawyer and to legal aid.
-It also has to be satisfied the defendant understands those rights and has a chance to exercise them.
+- Under New Zealand law, in almost all circumstances, murder charges have a jury trial. - All defendants have the right to represent themselves in court. - The Court must be satisfied that the defendant understands their right to a lawyer and to legal aid and has a chance to exercise those rights.